AndreBtt/Computsal-API/api/components/team/README.md

         }
     ```
 * time type is a string in the follow format "HH:MM:SS" where HH is hour, MM is minutes and SS seconds
+* http StatusOK (200) will be sent if the team has been sent correctly